arcanjo45/CloudSuggestions/README.md

 # CloudSuggestions

-CloudSuggestions is an application that on real time according with the weather informations suggests you a list of clothes you should wear before leaving home!
-Also it haves an users database where you can create your own account and get access to even more features like seeing the weather for the next few days.
+CloudSuggestions helps you to choose what to wear thanks to real-time weather updates.
+It does so by presenting a selection of clothes to the user based on the temperature of the next few hours.
+For an easy outfit planning you can also register with us and

+\begin{itemize}
+  \item get exclusive sneak peeks into next days' weather forecast.
+  \item suggestions of what cares we need to have.
+  \item Open restaurants on the area
+  \item
+\end{itemize}